 Site plan including the building's orientation, position and height of relevant shading elements (neighbouring buildings, prominent trees, possibly elevated terrain, etc.); photographs of the plot and surroundings.
 The shading situation must be clearly understandable.
 Implementation plans (floor plans, sections, elevations) with comprehensible dimensioning for all area calculations (room dimensions, envelope areas, rough window opening sizes).
 Comprehensible calculation of the treated floor area.
 Location plans of envelope areas which allow easy and clear allocation of the areas in the PHPP to the planning drawings.
 Alternatively, if an existing DesignPH file can fulfil this function, this may also be submitted.
 3.2 2.3 Standard and connection details Location plans of thermal bridges (if present) for clear allocation of the entries in the PHPP.
-Detailed drawings of all building envelope connections, e.g. the exterior and interior walls at the basement ceiling or floor slab, exterior wall at the roof and ceiling, roof ridge, verge, attachment of balconies etc. The details should be given with dimensions and information about materials used and their resistances.
+Detailed drawings of all building envelope connections, e.g. the exterior and interior walls at the basement ceiling or floor slab, exterior wall at the roof and ceiling, roof ridge, verge, attachment of balconies etc. The details should be given with dimensions and information about materials used and their conductivities.
 The airtight layer should be indicated and its execution at connection points should be described.
 Evidence regarding the thermal bridge loss coefficients based on EN ISO 10211 as used in the PHPP.
 Alternatively, comparable documented thermal bridges can be used (e.g. in certified Passive House/EnerPHit construction systems, PHI publications, thermal bridge catalogues).
-Manufacturer, type and technical data sheets, especially of insulation materials with very high resistance (R per inch > 4.507 hr.ft2.°F/BTU.in).
-Rated values of the thermal resistance according to national standards or building authority approvals are permissible.
+Manufacturer, type and technical data sheets, especially of insulation materials with very low conductivity (λ_R < 0.032 W/(mK)).
+Rated values of the thermal conductivity according to national standards or building authority approvals are permissible.
 Evidence regarding radiation properties of the building's exterior surface (only in hot and very hot climates); for roof products: measured values for absorptivity or reflectance and emissivity determined in accordance with ANSI/CRRC-1 (or comparable methods).
 For wall products: on account of poorer availability of data, no requirements currently apply for the source of the specific values.
 All values must be determined after a period of exposure to weathering of at least 3 years (or conversion from new condition values in the PHPP).
-Proof of protection against excessive moisture build-up (only in doubtful cases) 3.2.4 Windows and doors Location plans for windows and doors for clear allocation of the entries in the PHPP.
-Evidence of the window and door frames to be installed: manufacturer, type, U_f value, $\Psi{\text{Installation}}$, $\Psi{\text{Glazing Edge}}$, graphical representations of all planned installation situations in the exterior wall.
+Proof of moisture protection (only in doubtful cases) 3.2 2.4 Windows and doors Location plans for windows and doors for clear allocation of the entries in the PHPP.
+Information about the window and door frames to be installed: manufacturer, type, U_f value, $\Psi{\text{Installation}}$, $\Psi{\text{Glazing Edge}}$, graphical representations of all planned installation situations in the exterior wall.
 The calculated values should be computed in accordance with EN ISO 10077-2.
-Evidence of the glazing to be fitted: manufacturer, type, build-up, U_g value according to EN 673 (mathematically computed, accuracy to two decimal places), SHGC in accordance with EN 410, type of edge spacer.
+Information about the glazing to be fitted: manufacturer, type, build-up, U_g value according to EN 673 (mathematically computed, accuracy to two decimal places), g-value in accordance with EN 410, type of edge spacer.